prooph/link/README.md

 ![flowchart](https://github.com/prooph/link-process-manager/blob/master/docs/img/flowchart.png)

-Prooph LINK is a workflow processing application made for all kind of users no matter if they have development experiences or not.
-It is build on top of [prooph/processing](https://github.com/prooph/processing) and puts a modern UI on top of it to make automated workflow processing a breeze.
+Prooph LINK is a workflow processing application written in PHP.
+It is designed to run in standard PHP environments be it shared hosting or a managed PHP iinfrastructure.
+The modular architecture allows easy integration of any software that offers a public accessible API.
+Distributed Domain Driven Design, CQRS and Event Sourcing quarantee a scalable and maintainable software.
+And with the prooph software GmbH the project has a solid background with long term support.
+Try it.
+It is Open Source.

 # Toolkit, Application, Both?